etvascom/seeder-etvasapp/Documentation.md

 This event is formal, meaning you can control the outcome based on the HTTP status you return.
 If you respond with a success HTTP status, the product is marked as purchased and the user can use it.
 If not (a HTTP status of `4xx` or `5xx`), the product will be marked as Failed Purchase and the matter must be resolved by human support intervention.
 Needless to say, nobody wants this situation.

-#### Product canceled
+#### Purchase canceled

 This event is emitted in two situations: when the customer chooses to cancel his subscription OR when a specific time-based subscription reaches it's end-of-time moment.

-After processing this event, the customer should not be able to access the canceled product or services.
+After processing this event, the customer should not be able to access the canceled purchase or services.

-The `name` of this event is `product.canceled`:
+The `name` of this event is `purchase.canceled`:

 ```
 HTTP/1.1 POST /etvas/events